ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2012_JoV_Sullivan,
-    author = "Sullivan, Brian T and Johnson, Leif and Rothkopf, Constantin A and Ballard, Dana and Hayhoe, Mary", title = "The role of uncertainty and reward on eye movements in a virtual driving task", journal = "Journal of Vision",
+    author = "Sullivan, Brian T and Johnson, Leif and Rothkopf, Constantin A and Ballard, Dana and Hayhoe, Mary", journal = "Journal of Vision",
-    volume = "12",
     number = "13",
     pages = "19--19",
-    year = "2012",
-    publisher = "The Association for Research in Vision and Ophthalmology" }
+    publisher = "The Association for Research in Vision and Ophthalmology", title = "The role of uncertainty and reward on eye movements in a virtual driving task", volume = "12",
+    year = "2012"
+}
 </pre>
 </ul>